azazar/pspawn/README.md

-# PSpawn/XSpawn
+# PSpawn/XSpawn/ESpawn

-PSpawn is a simple LXC wrapper that allows me to have a thumb drive with a single LXC container anywhere, where I have a linux machine with LXC 1.0 installed.
+PSpawn is a simple [LXC](https://linuxcontainers.org/) wrapper that allows me to have a thumb drive with a single [LXC](https://linuxcontainers.org/) container anywhere, where I have a linux machine with LXC 1.0 installed.
 It uses it's own directory to store LXC container.
-XSpawn wraps both PSpawn and X.Org Server, which allows me to use my own portable X environment on any linux PC with sudo privileges or Xephyr installed.
+XSpawn wraps both PSpawn and [X.Org Server](https://www.x.org/), which allows me to use my own portable X environment on any linux PC with sudo privileges or Xephyr installed.
+ESpawn wraps both PSpawn and XSpawn to encrypt LXC container using [eCryptfs](https://ecryptfs.org/).

 ## Dependencies

-PSpawn depends only on LXC 1.0, while XSpawn also depends on X.Org Server.
+PSpawn depends only on LXC 1.0, while XSpawn also depends on [X.Org Server](https://www.x.org/).
+ESpawn requires PSpawn, XSpawn and [eCryptfs](https://ecryptfs.org/) to work.
 It was tested only on Ubuntu 18.04.3, but I expect it to work anywhere, where sudo and LXC are available.

 ## Usage

 Since it's a LXC wrapper it wraps all `lxc-*` commands.
 For example `./pspawn start` actually executes `lxc-start -P $PSPAWN_DIR -n pspawn-lxc`.

-Use following commands to create your first PSpawn container and start X session:
+Use following commands to install everything into current directory:

     $ git clone https://github.com/azazar/pspawn
     $ cd pspawn

+Create your first plain PSpawn container:

     $ ./pspawn create

+And start X session:

     $ ./xspawn

+Or create encrypted container:

+    $ ./espawn create
+    $ ./espawn p create

+And start X session:

+    $ ./espawn x

 ### Examples